viblo/pymunk/README.rst

 before it can be used with Pymunk.
 Compilation has to be done with GCC or another compiler that uses the same flags.

-The source distribution does not include a precompiled Chipmunk library file, instead you need to build it yourself.
+The source distribution does not include a pre-compiled Chipmunk library file, instead you need to build it yourself.

 There are basically two options, either building it automatically as part of